cunnie/writings/i_am_become_forever.md

 The timestamp slowed down to normal time.
 Julia was on the cot, asleep.
 And suddenly she was not.

-"What just happened?"
+"What was that?"

 "We don't know.
 One second you were there, the next second you weren't.
 And within 75 seconds of your disappearance, the fiber optic cable went haywire with what we later discovered to be a very dense, very ornate version of _Für Elise_."

 She watched in silence as the seconds ticked past.
-"How long was I gone for?"
+"How long was I gone?"

 "You were gone 575 seconds — barely less than ten minutes."